 Taste: Spicy.
 Pepper and cinnamon.
 Oak.
 Christmas cake.
 Brambles.
 Salted caramel.
 Warm spicy finish.

-Value for Money: In this world of excessively priced, so-called ‘collectible’ first editions, £65 is fairly reasonable.
+Thoughts: In this world of excessively priced, so-called ‘collectible’ first editions, £65 is fairly reasonable.
 It is interesting to note however that Reserve No. 2 has already been unveiled and will carry the same price, suggesting it will be the norm for all future releases.
 Whilst the whisky is commendably bottled at a robust cask strength I can’t help but feel it is a reasonable price for a first release, but a touch high for follow up bottlings.

 It’s well balanced, satisfyingly weighty and the red wine casks add some nice fruity top notes to the rich treacle of the PX which also combines well with that comforting spicy warmth.
 As a first release from a new distillery it lays a strong foundation from whence to build.